Loss Control Insights for Petroleum Marketers

 Choose Footwear Carefully

-To prevent slips, employees working outside in winter weather should wear boots with a rubber or neoprene sole and deep treads for traction.
+, employees working outside in winter weather should wear boots with a rubber or neoprene sole and deep treads for traction.
 Slip-on ice cleats can also be helpful, though these need to be removed before coming inside.

 Take Care of Yourself While Shoveling